fairdirect/foodrescue-app/README.md

     sudo update-alternatives --config java
     ```

-4. **Install `sdk-tools-linux-4333796.zip`.** Do not install the new edition of this, called "commandlinetools 1.0" as provided on the [Android Studio download page](https://developer.android.com/studio) ([reasons](https://stackoverflow.com/a/62073804)).
+4. **Install `sdk-tools-linux-4333796.zip`.** Do not install the newer replacement for this, called "commandlinetools 1.0" as provided on the [Android Studio download page](https://developer.android.com/studio) ([reasons](https://stackoverflow.com/a/62073804)).

     Download and unpack the package to the place that will later also host the Android SDK:

     ```
-    cd /opt/android-sdk/
+    mkdir -p /opt/android-sdk/ && cd /opt/android-sdk/
     wget https://dl.google.com/android/repository/sdk-tools-linux-4333796.zip
     unzip sdk-tools-linux-4333796.zip
     ```